mawrkus/learn-redux/README.md

 ### Action creators

 - An **action creator** is a (factory) function that creates an action.
-- Calling an action creator only produces an action, but does not dispatch it.
+- Calling an action creator only produces an action, it does not dispatch it.
-- If an action creator needs to read the current state, perform an API call, or cause a side effect, it should return an **async action** instead of an action (see below).
+- If an action creator needs to read the current state, to perform an API call, or to cause a side effect, it should return an **async action** instead of an action (see below).

 #### Sync actions